-Low temperature heat with 100 to 150 C (212 to 302 F) occurs in many places, as industrial waste heat, as steam emission (see picture), as thermal energy from solar collectors, heat from biomass plants, in geothermal power etc. The problem with heat at lower temperatures is, that it is difficult to use with current technologies.
+Low temperature heat with 100 to 150 C (212 to 302 F) occurs in many places, as industrial waste heat, as waste steam emission, as thermal energy from solar collectors, heat from biomass plants, in geothermal power etc. The video shows waste steam emissions from a paper factory.
+If we estimate that there are about 300 litres of steam blown off per second, then this amounts to 677 kW of thermal energy.
+Our technology could generate about 60 kW of electricity from this currently unused resource.
+The problem with heat at lower temperatures is, that it is difficult to use with current technologies.
 That’s why we are developing the “Condensing Engine”

 Now, what actually IS a condensing engine?
 Well, it is a steam engine, only it uses the condensation of steam and the arising vacuum as the driving force, not the pressure of the steam.
 It runs at a temperature of 100°C (212 Fahrenheit), and under atmospheric pressure.
 Its original form was invented by James Watt in 1772; we have now improved the energy conversion cycle and the efficiency quite dramatically, making this again an interesting technology for energy recovery from waste heat, and renewable energy conversion.